• Skip to main content

 High on our list of things to do (and on the list of nearly all the sailors we know) is to hire a yacht for a week and sail through the beautiful Whitsunday Islands.
 But until then, there are a few cool things to do in Airlie Beach, the starting point for our future adventure.

-We can enjoy the beautiful lagoon, a man-made swimming area that provides a safe and inviting space for relaxation.
+We can enjoy the beautiful lagoon, a purpose-built swimming area that provides a safe and inviting space for relaxation.
 Then head out on an all-day eco-cruise and snorkelling adventure in the Whitsundays at the Great Barrier Reef’s outer fringes.
 Reserve your Whitehaven Full-Day Eco-Cruise with Lunch here

 Cairns: Gateway to the Great Barrier Reef